“Art shapes culture, and changes people and communities. Art tells a universally powerful story that communicates the value of water beyond words.”

 Celebrating the Great Springs of Texas

 Water creates the most magical parts of our world.
 This is especially true for the Hill Country.
 We are seeking art that captures that magic.
-The art should be focused on water in all its forms and the life that springs from it and the efforts to preserve it.
+The Sacred Springs Kite Exhibition focuses on water in all its forms and the life that springs from it and the efforts to preserve it.

 Texas is a land of many more than eleven hundred springs.
 Like the stars at night, the springs that dot the state are too numerous to count.
 Water flowing underground through rock wells up through faults in plentiful springs, which became the watering holes and the sources of life for early outposts and cities.
 Today, many are dwindling, drying up under twin threats of climate change and over pumping to serve a bursting population.